 There are many scientific studies showing the effectiveness of CBT and many are available to the public online, for example through Google Scholar, so do take a look.

 In addition to being proven by a huge amount of scientific evidence, CBT is extremely popular with people who have been successfully helped and there’s a vast amount of anecdotal evidence for success.

 There are experiments and homework tasks which we decide between us, and in order to make full use of the therapy you’ll try some new strategies outside of the sessions which will then be reported back.

-CBT is the treatment of choice for the National Health Service for anxiety, depression, anger, eating disorders, relationship problems and substance misuse.
-It’s also highly effective for post-traumatic stress disorder, and is used widely in the Military service for post traumatic stress disorder.
+CBT is a very enabling process and is the treatment of choice used in the National Health Service for anxiety, depression, anger, eating disorders, relationship problems and substance misuse.
+It’s also highly effective for post-traumatic stress disorder, and is used widely in the military service for this reason.

-This may seem daunting, but as a therapist who has successfully treated clients who have struggled with depression reaching back to their teenage years, I have seen people who have proudly been able to recover and have produced enormously satisfying results.
+This may seem daunting, but I have successfully helped clients who have struggled with depression reaching back to their teenage years, who have been absolutely overjoyed to be able to make a full recovery.